Vaishnavi-mocherla/sentimentanalysis/README.md

 3. Download NLTK stopwords using `nltk.download('stopwords')`.
 4. Run the code to perform sentiment analysis and generate drug recommendations.

 Feel free to customize the code to suit your specific requirements.
-If you encounter any issues or have questions, refer to the documentation or contact the repository owner.
+If you encounter any issues or have questions, refer to the documentation or contact me.

 Happy analyzing and recommending!